duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 By using a CSS option, it is possible to load preset, see pie.html working for an example.

+It is also possible to extends a deeper function, the function name will look to ```/series/pie/labelformater```

 #### Type of table elements